 Roman Susan, Streetlight.
 July 9-July 15, 2018.
 Reception Saturday July 14th, 9pm - 11pm).
 Featuring works by Jan Brugger, Natacha Diels, Yewen Dong, Shir Ende, Pamela Hadley, Elisabeth Hogeman, Marlo Koch and Emerson Sigman, Zeyi Li, Jessica Pierotti, Lynn Tomlinson, A. P. Vague, Cedric van Eenoo, Julia Zastava, Xiaoqing Zhu, and others.
 Video will be projected every evening after dark, visible from the street at 1224 W Loyola Ave, Chicago, IL 60626.

-Chicagoland Shorts Vol. 4 World Premier at the Museum of Contemporary Art Chicago.
+Chicagoland Shorts Vol. 4 World Premiere at the Museum of Contemporary Art Chicago.
 May 29, 2018 @ 6pm.
 And You the Bell (2017) has been selected for Chicagoland Shorts Vol. 4!
 The series is produced by Full Spectrum Features, curated by Raul Benitez, Lori Felker, Sarah Rubin, and Anahita Ghazvinizadeh, and features works by Laura Harrison, Frederic Moffet, Dena Springer, Hannah Kim, Seith Mann, Shayna Connelly, Elisabeth Hogeman, Latham Zearfoss, and Benjamin Buxton.

 Still Life 2.0, N.Y.
 Photo Curator.
 Honorable mention in Still Life 2.0, curated by Yorgos Efthymiadis.